domotheawsome/academic-portfolio/ECE 375 -- computer organization and assembly language programming/README.md

-# CS 375: Introduction to Assembly Programming & Computer Organization
+# ECE 375: Computer Organization & Assembly Language Programming

 Introduction to computer organization, how major components in a computer system function together in executing a program, and assembly language programming.